Variational Inference with Mixtures of Isotropic Gaussians: Additional experiments and details

 As mentioned in \Cref{sec:experiments}, we detail here our experimental setup and hyperparameters whose values are provided in \Cref{tab:hyperparams}.

 { }

-\textbf{Initialization of the variational mixture:} We initialize the variational mixture by sampling the means in a ball of size $[-s,s]^d$, where $s \in \R^{+*}$, setting each covariance matrix to $r\,I_d,\,$ where $ r \in \R^{+*}$, and the number of components to $N \in \mathbb{N}^*$.
+\textbf{Initialization of the variational mixture:} For $N \in \mathbb{N}^*$ a given number of components, we initialize the variational mixture by sampling the means in a ball of size $[-s,s]^d$, where $s \in \R^{+*}$, and setting each covariance matrix to $r\,I_d,\,$ where $ r \in \R^{+*}$.
+For the GD algorithm (mean optimization only, following \cite{huix2024theoretical}), the variances are initialized in the same way but kept fixed during optimization.

-\textbf{Optimization hyperparameters:} We set the step-size $\gamma$, the number of iteration $\nit$, the number of Monte Carlo samples for gradient estimation $\Bgrad = 10$ and for $\KL$ estimation $\Bkl = 1000$.
+\textbf{Optimization hyperparameters:} We set the step-size $\gamma$, the number of iteration $\nit$, the number of Monte Carlo samples to $\Bgrad = 10$ for gradient estimation, and to $\Bkl = 1000$ for the $\KL$ objective estimation.

-\textbf{Normalizing Flows:} For NF baseline, we used a simplified RealNVP architecture \citep{dinh2016density} with $b = 2$ coupling layers and hidden dimension $h = 124$, which yields a Neural Network (NN) with $4976$ parameters in dimension $d=2$.
-Our isotropic mixture framework, has $N(d+1)=3N$ parameters, even for large $N$, the NF model remains more complex and costly to optimize.
+\textbf{Normalizing Flows:} For the NF baseline, we used a simplified RealNVP architecture \citep{dinh2016density}, based on the code available at \url{https://github.com/marylou-gabrie/tutorial-sampling-enhanced-w-generative-models}, with $b = 2$ coupling layers and hidden dimension $h = 124$, which yields a Neural Network (NN) with $4976$ parameters in dimension $d=2$.
+Our isotropic mixture model has $N(d+1)=3N$ parameters, even for large $N$, the NF model remains more complex and costly to optimize.
 Therefore, for each target distribution, we tuned the learning rate and number of iterations for the NF method separately, rather than using the same settings as for the VI mixture methods, since their optimization dynamics differ significantly.

 \textbf{MOG targets:} To generate target MoG distributions, as in the initalization of variational MOG, we fix $\starg$ and $\Ntar$.
 Each component covariance matrix is constructed by sampling a random symmetric positive-definite matrix (full diagonal or isotropic) and scaling it by $\rtar$.
-We draw raw weights uniformly in $\{\,1,\dots,2\Ntar\}$ and normalize them to one.
+We draw raw weights uniformly in $\{1,\dots,2\Ntar\}$ and normalize them to one.
 In \Cref{fig:2d_expe}(c) all weights are equal except in case (c-3), where one component has weight $0.1$ and the remaining ones share the remaining mass equally and the component means are placed at $(\pm \text{pt},\pm \text{pt})$.

 \textbf{Datasets:} We have used popular datasets from the UCI repository, as well as MNIST.
 The training ratio has been set to $0.5$ for UCI datasets and $0.8$ for MNIST.

 \textbf{Computational resources:} All experiments (except MNIST) were conducted on a MacBook Air (M3, 2024) with an Apple M3 processor and 16 GB of RAM.
 The MNIST experiments were run on an NVIDIA 50-90 GPU.
 Experiment runtimes ranged from a few seconds to up to two hours.